wicksy/laptop-build/README.md

 #### Ansible Variables

-The following section includes examples of Ansible variables used by the plays:
+The following section includes examples of Ansible variables used by the roles:

 * core_pkgs